alicht9/graphite_dashboard_show/README.md

 Once the bundle is complete, setup your config file.
 There is a sample [Here](config/dashboards.yml.sample)

-To run, simply run `bin/slideshow.rb`
+To run, simply execute `bin/slideshow.rb`

 Rock Users
 =======================